Whix100/Connectify/guidebook/example-setups/semiauto-certus-farm.md

    because the only storage on the subnet is the <ItemLink id="storage_bus" />, filtered to <ItemLink id="quartz_block" />.
    The plane needs to have silk touch, so the budding block won't degrade upon being broken, and thus the plane won't break it prematurely.
-2. The <ItemLink id="storage_bus" /> stores the certus quartz block in the spent buddng certus barrel, you will have to manually throw it in water with <ItemLink id="charged_certus_quartz_crystal" /> to refresh it.
+2. The <ItemLink id="storage_bus" /> stores the certus quartz block in the spent buddng certus barrel, you will have to manually throw it in water with <ItemLink id="charged_nether_quartz_crystal" /> to refresh it.

 ### Budding Block Placer